victormauricio321/victormauricio321/README.md

-# Hey, I'm Victor Maurício! :wave: :vulcan_salute:
+# Hey, I'm Victor Maurício! :wave:

 I am a Data Scientist proficient in Power BI, Python, specializing in libraries like Pandas, Scikit-Learn, and Matplotlib.